-Backcountry campsites are limited and awarded on a first come, first-served basis no more than one day before the start of your trip.
+Backcountry campsites are limited and awarded on a first come, firstserved basis.
 You can pick up permits in person at the backcountry desks in the Craig Thomas Discovery and Visitor Center, at Colter Bay Visitor Center or the Jenny Lake Ranger Station.
-Note that 30 percent of the available permits may be obtained in advance by reservation at recreation.gov between January 1 and May 15.
-For information about this process, visit the park's website at nps.gov/grte or call (307) 739-3309.
-In the summer months, call Jenny Lake Station at (307) 739-3399.
+Note that 30 percent of the available permits may be obtained in advance by reservation via the park's website (recreation. gov) between January 1 and May 15.
+For information about this process, visit the park's website at nps.gov/ grte or call (307) 739-3309.
+In the summer months call Jenny Lake Station at (307) 739-3343.

 When camping in the backcountry, it is mandatory that you protect your food from bears and scavenging animals by following required food storage procedures, including the use of portable bear-proof food-storage canisters.

-Consult a ranger or get the NPS pamphlet "Backcountry Camping" for advice.
+Consult a ranger or get the NPS pamphlet Backcountry Camping for advice.
 To obtain the pamphlet online, please visit nps.gov/grte.